JessevanVuuren/JessevanVuuren/README.md

 - 🖥️ Interested in back-end development
 - 🎓 currently studying Informatica in Leiden
 - 🌷 Living in the Netherlands
-- 👨‍🏫 Always curious for learing more
+- 👨‍🏫 Always curious to learn more

 ## About me